-At our half-day city stroll through Stralsund's old townto the UNESCO world heritage counts, so we decided to visit the three churches in the city Mecklenburg-Vorpommern focused that belong to it.
-We wanted to see what is so special about these churches that they have been included in this illustrious list of places worth protecting.
-We were particularly overwhelmed by the St. Nikolai Church in Stralsund, directly on the Old Market, overwhelmed us.
-The first sight of the west portal through an entrance from the town hall indicated that this church is exceptional.
-With its magnificent jewelry made of floral elements, the portal attracts us to visit the interior of the church.
+The our half-day city stroll through Stralsund's old townto the UNESCO world heritage counts, so we decided to visit the three churches in the city Mecklenburg-Vorpommern focused that belong to it.
+We wanted to see what is so special about these churches that they were included in this illustrious list of places worth protecting.
+We were particularly overwhelmed by the St. Nikolai Church in Stralsund, right on the Alter Markt.
+The very first sight of the west portal through an entrance from the town hall indicated that this church is extraordinary.
+With its magnificent ornamentation made of floral elements, the portal lures us to visit the interior of the church.

 UNESCO World Heritage: the St. Nikolai Church Stralsund

 The entrance to the St. Nikolai Church Stralsund is located in the east corner of the Old Market and is somewhat hidden.
 After we have paid our small fee, which the church raises for the visit, we enter the interior - and remain overwhelmed.
 Until then, I had never seen a church whose colors are as breathtaking as those of St. Nikolai Church Stralsund.
 A color firework in blue, red, green and gold makes this church into a total work of art.
 Since 1980, the church has been restored to medieval specifications.
 I wonder how it must have affected the people of that time.
 The construction of the church began in 1234 Stralsund received its city rights, and from 1270 it could be used for fairs.
 This makes St. Nikolai the oldest of the three churches in Stralsund.